We meet the national curriculum for music aims to ensure that all pupils:

 Children experience performing in a variety of ways:

 - EYFS children learn new songs and sing as part of an annual Nativity play

-- Key Stage One children perform an annual nativity play and Year 2 children take part in the Burford Partnership KS1 Music Festival each year.
+- Year 2 children take part in the annual Burford Partnership KS1 Music Festival

-- Lower Key Stage Two children perform a play at the end of the Spring Term
+- Lower Key Stage Two children perform at the end of the Spring Term

-- Upper key Stage Two children perform a play at the end of the Summer Term
+- Year 6 children perform a play at the end of the Summer Term

 - Children are given opportunities to perform musical pieces in celebration assemblies throughout the year

 Singing and music is promoted across the school through other subjects and as a fun activity which can benefit our mental well-being.

 Singing is an important part of our daily Collective Worship.